 If there are problems with land reform, there are also possibilities, and these are often overlooked in the stories of failure.
 This is one reason the GAP project is taking part in a countrywide research programme that will advise government on an extension policy for land reform beneficiaries - something that does not exist.
 The project has been approved by the Office of the Presidency and is being funded by the European Union.
-Project leader is Professor Ben Cousins, of PLAAS, of the University of the Western Cape, our long-time collaborator, and GAP will be handling the livestock component across all provinces.
+Project leader is Professor Ben Cousins, our long-time collaborator, and GAP will be handling the livestock component across all provinces.
 The project aims to develop a detailed set of policies and programmes to support black smallholder farmers both on land reform farms and in communal areas and will be focusing on best practice models that currently exist.

-Rauri Alcock giving a presentation at the Landbou Conference in Bela Bela, Limpopo, which was attended by more than 1000 delegates.
+Rauri Alcock giving a presentation at the Landbou Conference in Bela Bela, which was attended by more than 1000 delegates.